danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 And if you would have these also - office and wealth - it may be that you will
 > fail to get them, just because your desire is set on the former, and you will certainly fail to attain those things which alone bring freedom and happiness.
 > <br /><br />
-> <mark>Make it your study then to confront every harsh impression with the words, 'You are but an impression, and not at all what you seem to be'.
+> <mark>Make it your study then to confront every harsh impression with the words, ‘You are but an impression, and not at all what you seem to be’.
-> Then test it by those rules that you possess; and first by this - the chief test of all - 'Is it concerned with what is in our power or with what is not in our power?'
+> Then test it by those rules that you possess; and first by this - the chief test of all - ‘Is it concerned with what is in our power or with what is not in our power?’
 > And if it is concerned with what is not in our power, be ready with the answer that it is nothing to you.</mark>
 > <br /><br />
 > 1. <mark>Remember that the will to get promises attainment of what you will, and the will to avoid promises escape from what you avoid; and he who fails to get what he wills is unfortunate, and he who does not escape what he wills to avoid is miserable.</mark>